Ministry of Defense (Uzbekistan)

 The Ministry of Defense of the Republic of Uzbekistan (O'zbekiston Respublikasi Mudofaa vazirligi) exercises administrative and operational leadership of the Armed Forces of the Republic of Uzbekistan.
 The Uzbek Minister of Defense is the nominal head of all the Armed Forces, serving under the President of the Republic of Uzbekistan, who is the Supreme Commander-in-Chief of the Armed Forces of the Republic of Uzbekistan.
 In this capacity, the minister exercises day-to-day administrative and operational authority over the armed forces.
 In wartime, the defense minister also serves in an official capacity as the Deputy Supreme Commander-in-Chief of the military.
 The General Staff, the executive body of the Ministry of Defense, implements the defense minister's operational instructions and orders.
 The Oliy Majlis exercises legislative authority over the Ministry of Defense through the Government of Uzbekistan, which is nominally responsible for maintaining the armed forces at the appropriate level of readiness.

 The ministry is currently located in the former headquarters of Turkestan Military District (TurkVO) on 100 Mirzo Ulugbek Avenue (formerly known as Maxim Gorky Avenue) in Tashkent.
-The current Uzbek minister of Defense is Major General Bakhodir Kurbanov.
+The current Uzbek minister of Defense is Lieutenant General Shukhrat Kholmukhamedov.

 History

-The ministry was created as one of the first military departments established in the former Soviet Union, being established 1 day after the founding of the (one day after the creation of the Ministry of Defense of Azerbaijan.
+The ministry was created as one of the first military departments established in the former Soviet Union, being established one day after the creation of the Ministry of Defense of Azerbaijan.
 On September 6, 1991, the newly elected president Islam Karimov signed a decree establishing the Ministry of Defense, being originally named as the main military department of the Uzbek SSR.
 On July 3, 1992, the department was renamed to the Ministry of Defense.
 The appointment of the first civilian to the ministry in the early 2000s were part of plans to "establish civilian control over military structures within the state", with the defence ministry playing a more administrative role, while army commanders took charge of military operations.